telerik/winforms-docs/virtualgrid/copy-paste-cut.md

 {{endregion}}

->note Additionally, you can use the __RadVirtualGrid.VirtualGridElement.CopySelection__ method in order to perform the copy operation programmatically.
+>tip Additionally, you can use the __RadVirtualGrid.VirtualGridElement.CopySelection__ method in order to perform the copy operation programmatically.
 >

 ## Pasting